Xornack/QI-projects/README.md

-# QI-projects
+# Research-Projects
-Code for QI projects (or attempted QI projects)
+Code for research projects (or attempted research projects)